How to Adopt a Pet

 When you adopt an animal from Houston Pets Alive!, you are saving not one, but two lives – the life of the dog or cat you are bringing home, and the next dog or cat we can save in his or her place.

-- Step One: Most of our animals are in foster care, so you can find the right DOG or CAT and fill out the adoption application form online.
+- Step One: Most of our animals are in foster care, so you can find the right DOG or CAT and fill out the DOG application form or CAT application form online.
 We will contact you within 24 hours of receiving your application.
-(You can also visit our adoption center at 2800 Antoine Drive, Suite 2854 between 12-7pm where a limited number of animals are available for viewing.)
+(You can also visit our adoption center at 2800 Antoine Drive, Suite 2854 between 12-7pm where a limited number of animals are available for viewing, meeting, and adopting.)

 - Step Two: Meet your new potential family member.
 Once your application is approved, a meet and greet will be set up with the pet you’re interested in.
 You can also email adopt@houstonpetsalive.